Mercerenies/a-turtles-troll/README.md

 ### Version 1.16

 * Eating cookies grants one of several random effects
+* Rain now protects the player from hot weather as well
 * Fixed a bug with wandering trader item generation

 ### Version 1.15.1